global-asp/asp-source/en/0260_the-boy-who-nobody-loved.md

 ##
 The old woman asked if he needed help.
 He responded quickly and said
-“Yes”.
+"Yes".
 The old woman said that before she helped him, she wanted him to lick her face until she was clean and beautiful.